Woman nicknames son ‘McFlurry’ after giving birth in McDonald’s parking lot

 While she was en route to the hospital, she suddenly realised that her baby was coming a lot sooner than anticipated.

-"I was like, ‘No, like, it’s happening right now.
-We need to pull over,’" Ms Beck told the outlet.
+“I was like, ‘No, like, it’s happening right now.
+We need to pull over’,” Ms Beck told Fox News Digital.

 The couple said they pulled into the closest location, which happened to be a McDonald’s parking lot.

-Her mother, who was following them, also pulled up to the fast-food chain behind them.
+Ms Beck’s mother, who was following them, also pulled up to the fast-food chain.

 “We were just driving past, and it was the best place to pull over,” Ms Beck said toTMJ4, with her husband adding, “I think it was just muscle memory from going there too much.”

-The expecting mother got out of her SUV and then got into the trunk, Fox News Digital reported, with her husband there comforting her.
+The expecting mother got out of her SUV and climbed into the trunk, Fox News Digital reported, with her husband there comforting her.

 The peculiarity of the situation was not lost on Ms Beck.
-"Halfway through, I was just lying in our trunk, and I was like, ‘Oh, my gosh.
-This is happening at McDonald’s … I can’t believe it,” she recalled to the outlet.
+“Halfway through, I was just lying in our trunk, and I was like, ‘Oh, my gosh.
+This is happening at McDonald’s… I can’t believe it’,” she said.

-"As soon as I knew the paramedics were there, I pushed … [and] within minutes, they pretty much ran in and caught the baby,” she said to the outlet.
+“As soon as I knew the paramedics were there, I pushed… [and] within minutes, they pretty much ran in and caught the baby,” she said.

 The baby was taken into an ambulance because paramedics wanted to check the health of the newborn that just arrived in the parking lot.

-Her baby was born at 4.12am on 12 January as a snowstorm hit the city of Muskego, Fox News Digital said.
+Her baby was born at 4.12am on 12 January as a snowstorm hit the city of Muskego.

-"His name is Micah Daniel, so that could be shortened to Mickey D’s."
-Ms Beck said to the local outlet.
-"We’ve kind of been calling him ‘McFlurry’ because I think he earned that name."
+“His name is Micah Daniel, so that could be shortened to Mickey D’s,” Ms Beck said.
+“We’ve kind of been calling him ‘McFlurry’ because I think he earned that name.”

-"It was chaotic and terrifying, but it ended up beautiful, and we have a perfect little boy," Ms Beck said to the outlet.
+“It was chaotic and terrifying, but it ended up beautiful, and we have a perfect little boy,” Ms Beck said.

-The couple are grateful to all the responders who showed up to help with the delivery of their baby, the outlet reported.

 Join our commenting forum